GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

 1. Open the lid of the iBlot2 device using the latch.
 Ensure the blotting surface is clean.
 Wipe down electrical contacts.
 2. Unseal the iBlot™ 2 Transfer Stack.
 3. Separate the Top Stack and set it to one side of the bench with the transfer gel layer facing up.
      Keep the Bottom Stack in the transparent plastic tray.
 Top and bottom stacks are divided by a separator.
-Ensure the membrane is not stuck to the separator and is with the bottom stack.
+IMPORTANT: Ensure the membrane is not stuck to the separator and is with the bottom stack.
 4. Place the Bottom Stack with the plastic tray directly on the blotting surface.
 5. Ensure there are no bubbles between the membrane and the transfer stack.
 Remove any trapped air bubbles using a roller such as a plastic conical.